blackfox113/censorshipbypassguide/docs/Environments/Fortinet.en.md

 ## What You Need

 You need the new **3x-ui** panel, which is an upgrade from the normal **XUI English** panel.
-Why didn’t I choose this for all guides?
-Because it’s harder for a newbie to set up.

 Also, port forward **443** and **80** on the firewall.
 You will also need a **domain name**.

 ---